Template Inheritance and Reusability

 <p>{include textarea, 'comment'}</p>

-Definitions don’t have access to the variables of the active context, but they have access to global variables.
+Definitions do not have access to the variables of the active context, but they do have access to global variables.

 Dynamic Block Names